danielwhatmuff/openshift-oc-docker/README.md

 # Summary

 - A Docker build for the oc command line tool, used to control Openshift.
-For more info, see [oc](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html)
+For more info, see [Get Started with the CLI](https://docs.openshift.com/enterprise/3.0/cli_reference/get_started_cli.html)

 # Requirements